-Why do washing machines vibrate
+Why do washing machines vibrate?

-So a vibrating washing machine is perfectly normal, up to a point.
-Do you feel that your washing machine is doing this too violently?
-Then you’ve come to the right place with this article.
-Here you can read all about why your washing machine is vibrating so much and how to solve it.
+So, shaking is perfectly normal, up to a point.
+Do you think your washing machine is doing this too violently?
+Then this article is for you.
+It tells you everything you need to know about why your washing machine is shaking so much and how to fix it.

-Washing machines that vibrate less
+Washers that vibrate less

-What is the solution for a vibrating washing machine
+What is the solution for a vibrating washing machine?

 A vibrating washing machine can be very annoying.
 Fortunately, we have the solution to this problem!
 We would like to take you through the different solutions one by one: